-Madge and Mr. Madge left Atlanta on Friday on our trip to Scooba to find my grandmother’s hat shop.
+Madge and Mr. Madge left Atlanta on Friday for our trip to Scooba Mississippi to find my grandmother’s hat shop.
 We made it to Birmingham, Alabama by lunch.
-Then, for several hours we wound through the rest of the state on two lane roads until we were over the border and in Scooba.
+Then, for several hours we wound through the rest of the state on scenic two-lane roads until we were over the border and in Scooba.
 It was hot and muggy and we could hear thunderstorms in the distance.
-We made a bee line to the Tubb-May Memorial Library on the campus of East Mississippi Community College to meet the librarians who have been helping me track down my grandmother’s hat shop.
-As we passed under the arch, Madge was so excited to finally get together with the wonderful folks who have been so generous with their time.
+We made a beeline to the Tubb-May Memorial Library on the campus of East Mississippi Community College to meet the librarians who have been helping me track down my grandmother’s hat shop.
+As we passed under the arch, Madge was so excited to finally meet the wonderful folks who have been so generous with their time

 Assistant librarian Sarah Dauterive, especially helpful in my search, has enjoyed the “girlfriend letters” as much as I have.
-We also met and chatted up William Yount.
-Bill was the first person I ever talked to at the library, which means he was the unlucky fellow to happen to answer the phone when I called!
-Happily he was very interested in my search and connected me with Sarah.
+We also met and chatted up William Yount and Margie Agnew.
+Bill was the first person I talked with at the library, which means he was the unlucky fellow to happen to answer the phone!
+Happily, he was very interested in helping and connected me with Sarah.

-Margie Agnew another staffer at the library, is a true find.
+Margie is a true find.
 Since she grew up in the area she was able to give us a rundown on the history of the town compared to the condition it is in today.
-Margie has some great stories; apparently Scooba was quite the wild place in its younger days, reinforcing my view of how daring my grandmother was to journey there to find her fortune.
+Margie has some great stories, apparently, Scooba was quite the wild place in its younger days, reinforcing my view of how daring my grandmother was to journey there to find her fortune.

-The girlfriend letters, previously mentioned, are a collection of correspondence by a local woman, Mae Hare, written to my grandmother after she left Scooba.
-From 1918, they are a wonderful time capsule of Scooba back when it was a bustling town.
+I mentioned the girlfriend letters which is a collection of letters by a local woman named Mae Hare to my grandmother after she left Scooba.
+Written in 1918 they are a wonderful time capsule of the times and of Scooba back when it was a bustling town.
 It’s also fun to think of my grandmother as a fancy-free young woman.

 Intriguingly one of the letters includes the phrase “at the shop” in quotes at the top of the page.
 Not knowing if this means she was at my grandmother’s former shop, it’s another piece of this increasingly tantalizing puzzle.
 Sarah collected a number of items for us to review including a wonderful pictorial history of Kemper County.
-Many of the names in the book are mentioned in Mae’s letters.
-Unfortunately we couldn’t find a photo of Mae in the book but there is one of a Richard Hare, which I assume is her brother.
+Many of the names in the book are in Mae’s letters.
+Unfortunately, we couldn’t find a mention or a photo of Mae but there is a group photo that includes a Richard Hare, which I assume is her brother.
 I would love to find a copy of this book for my collection.
-Bill suggested another interesting read, Bloody Kemper by Hewitt Clarke, which details the colorful history of the area.
-A history that includes blood feuds between carpetbaggers and southerners; and even a murder for insurance scheme by a local doctor who would take out large life insurance policies on poor black sharecroppers and then poison them.
+Bill also told us about another book, Bloody Kemper which details the colorful history of the area.

-We took a flurry of photos, which can be seen in the slide show below and in doing so broke the heart of Ms. Jane Williams, a Scooba city alderwoman who happened to be passing by.
-Hoping that we were developers looking to put in a “Dollar Store” or something else to revive the town, she was sorely disappointed in us but got into the spirit of the search once Madge told the story of the elusive hat shop.
+We took a flurry of photos, which can be seen in the slide show below, and in doing so broke the heart of Ms. Jane Williams, a Scooba city alderwoman who happened to be passing by.
+She hoped that we were developers looking to put in a “Dollar Store” or something else to revive downtown.
+At first, she was sorely disappointed in us but got into the spirit of the search once Madge told the story of the elusive hat shop.

-After our photo session we got to work on trying to locate Madge’s hat shop.
+After our photo session, the three of us got to work on trying to locate Madge’s hat shop.
 Based on my aunt’s map, we narrowed down the probable location to a small storefront next to the former theater now painted up as Town Hall.

-By that time the thunderstorms were starting to roll in and we needed to get back on the road to make Memphis by dark, so we bid adieu to Scooba with a big thank you to Scooba.
+By that time the thunderstorms were starting to roll in and we needed to get back on the road to make Memphis by dark, so we bid adieu with a big thank you to Scooba.
 I plan to go back there in the near future for more research.
-Meanwhile, somebody needs to get busy on this collection of historic buildings before they turn to dust!
+Meanwhile, somebody needs to get busy on this collection of wonderful buildings before they turn to dust!